Principles of Islamic jurisprudence: The contribution of al-Shafi'i

 Al-Shafi'i documented a systematized set of principles, developing a cohesive procedure for legal derivation of verdicts.
 His approach contrasted with the Hanafite methodology that determined the sources from the sayings and rulings of the companions and successors.
 Furthermore, he raised the Sunnah to a place of prominence and restricted its legal use.
 According to Shafi'i, only practices directly passed down from Muhammad were valid, eliminating the legitimacy of practices of Muhammad's followers.
 Prior to Shafi'i, legal reasoning included personal reasoning thus suffering from inconsistency.
-Shafi'i is probably best known for writing Risala, a prime example of applying logic and order to Islamic jurisprudence.
-While Risala is considered a seminal work in the field of principles, it has been noted that the term "usul" is neither found in the title of the book nor is it used as such within the text.
+Shafi'i is probably best known for writing al-Risala, a prime example of applying logic and order to Islamic jurisprudence.

 Evolution of methods

-Between Shafi'i's Al-Risala and the next attested works of Usul al-Fiqh is a gap of several hundred years.
+Between Shāfi'i's Al-Risala and the next attested works of Usul al-Fiqh is a gap of several hundred years.
 These later works were significantly different from Shafi'is book, likely due to the insertion of Mu'tazilite and Ash'arite theology into works of jurisprudence.
 The difference between Shafi'i's work and these later works – in terms of both content and the large chronological gap between which they were all composed – is so great that modern scholarship has questioned the status of Shafi'i as the founder of Islamic jurisprudence.

 Indeed, even the division of the sources of Sunni law into four – Qur'an, prophetic tradition, consensus and analogical reason – was not present in Shafi'is books at all, despite Muslim scholarship generally attributing this division to him.
-According to Qadi al-Nu'man, one of the earliest jurists to write about usul after Shafi'i did - perhaps during Shafi'is lifetime - was Abū 'Ubaid al-Qāsim b.
+According to Qadi al-Nu'man, one of the earliest jurists to write about usul after Shafi'i did – perhaps during Shafi'is lifetime – was Abū 'Ubaid al-Qāsim b.
 Sallām, who actually considered the sources of law to consist of only three – the Qur'an, the prophetic tradition, and consensus consisting of either scholarly consensus or consensus of the early generations.
 This division into four sources is most often attributed to later jurists upon whose work most Sunni jurisprudence has been modeled such as Baqillani and Abd al-Jabbar ibn Ahmad, of the Ash'arite and Mu'tazilite schools respectively.
 Thus, the four main sources often attributed to Shafi'i evolved into popular usage long after his death.